Jahanvii/GettingandCleaningData/CodeBook.md

-The run_analysis.R script performs the data preparation and then followed by the 5 steps required as described in the course project’s definition.
+The run_analysis.R script performs the data preparation followed various steps required as described in the course project’s definition.

 ### 1. Download the dataset
 <ul>Dataset downloaded and extracted under the folder called UCI HAR Dataset</ul>